Bring your own encryption keys for Power BI

 Power BI encrypts data at-rest and in process.
 By default, Power BI uses Microsoft-managed keys to encrypt your data.
 In Power BI Premium you can also use your own keys for data at-rest that is imported into a dataset (see Data source and storage considerations for more information).
 This approach is often described as bring your own key (BYOK).

 Why use BYOK?

 BYOK makes it easier to meet compliance requirements that specify key arrangements with the cloud service provider (in this case Microsoft).
 With BYOK, you provide and control the encryption keys for your Power BI data at-rest at the application level.
 As a result, you can exercise control and revoke your organization's keys, should you decide to exit the service.
-By revoking the keys, the data is unreadable to the service.
+By revoking the keys, the data is unreadable to the service within 30 minutes.

 Data source and storage considerations

 To use BYOK, you must upload data to the Power BI service from a Power BI Desktop (PBIX) file.
 You cannot use BYOK in the following scenarios:

 - Excel workbooks (unless data is first imported into Power BI Desktop)

 - Push datasets